What our employees say

 ITG participates in Students Recycling Used Technology (StRUT) a state-wide organization that supports Oregon school children with:

-- Robotics & video game creation training
+- Robotics and video game creation training

 - Technology resources for schools